curtyl/AndroidProject/README.md

 ## Prerequisites

-U would need an Android smartphone or a tablet with the 5.0 version and above
+You would need an Android smartphone or a tablet with the 5.0 version and above

 ## Installing